Contents

 Due to the CSRD, organisations across all sectors will be required to submit Scope 3 emissions data, provided they are already in scope.

-CSRD and the Scope 3 Connection
+The connection between CSRD and Scope 3

 The arrival of the CSRD regulations ushers in a new era of transparency and accountability for organisational sustainability-related strategies and reporting.
 These regulations mandate granular emissions disclosure and the establishment of emission reduction targets across Scopes 1, 2, and 3.

 The first set of CSRD standards, adopted by the ESRS on July 31, 2023, places an emphasis on the material impacts of organisations on people, the environment, and business / value chain operations.
 This includes environmental matters such as greenhouse gas emissions, energy efficiency, and associated dependencies.
 Social considerations are also highlighted, encompassing working conditions, human rights, and equal opportunities in the value chain.
-Check what is the Difference Between CSRD and ESRS?

 The second set of standards, to be adopted on June 30, 2024, aims to refine reporting by addressing levels and boundaries of reporting, emphasising the significance of Scope 3 emissions in measuring social and environmental impact.
 Ensuring you are ahead of these regulations on obtaining, monitoring and reporting on your CSRD Scope 3 emissions is therefore vital.